gleam-lang/gleam/notes/talk.md

   tl(lists:droplast(S)).
 ```

-Here the token tuple for the string token has been updated to call a
+Here I have updated token tuple for the string token to call a function called
-function called "strValue" on the TokenChars before inserting it into the
+stringValue on the TokenChars before inserting it into the tuple.
-tuple.

 The definition of this helper function goes in the "Erlang code" section.
 It
-simply drops the trailing quote from the charlist with the droplast function,
+simply gets rid of the quotes by dropping the first and last characters with
-and then takes the tail from that to remove the preceeding quote.
+the droplast and tail functions.

 ```elixir
 :my_tokenizer.string('a(href="/about")')